What is a steam vapor system?

-Steam vapor is a potent non-chemical cleaning and disinfecting agent produced using tap water heated electrically within a boiler to yield low-pressure, low-moisture, high-temperature steam; using only quarts of water per hour.
+Steam vapor is a potent non-chemical cleaning and disinfecting agent, produced by using tap water heated within an electric boiler to yield low-moisture, high-temperature steam vapor.

-It is not to be confused with carpet cleaning machines that produce no steam, use gallons of water per minute, and are sometimes misnamed “steam cleaners”.
+It is not to be confused with carpet cleaning machines, carpet extractors, or 'carpet steam cleaning' processes, that produce little if any steam, but consume many gallons of hot water per minute.

-- No standard chemicals needed to clean and disinfect.
+• No added chemicals needed to clean and disinfect.

-- Ability to kill dust mites, fleas, and bed bugs without pesticides.
+• Ability to kill dust mites, fleas, and bed bugs and their eggs without pesticides.

 Professional Applications Include:

-- All Washable Surfaces (From Floors to Ceilings)
+• Virtually All Washable Surfaces (From Floors to Ceilings).

 How It Works